 Here the traditional tahini of sabich takes the form of snow.
 I whisked tapioca maltodextrin (also called N-Zorbit M) into about 3/4 cup sesame oil together with a pinch of salt until I had the right consistency.
 Start off with a ratio of 3 parts oil to 1 part maltodextrin, by weight (don’t measure this by volume, because the starch is so fluffy it takes up a lot of volume) and adjust as necessary.

 Whenever you see “ash” or “dust” or “snow” on a modernist cuisine menu, chances are it was made with tapioca maltodextrin, a tapioca-derived starch that has a very low density (high surface area and very fluffy) and a special helical (spiral) molecular structure, one side of which is hydrophobic (water-repelling) that binds to fats and the other hydrophilic that binds to water.
-Because of the maltodextrin’s low surface area, when mixed with oil, the oil becomes bound up and the oil droplets are kept apart from each other, leaving a dry, powdery consistency.
+Because of the maltodextrin’s high surface area, when mixed with oil, the oil becomes bound up and the oil droplets are kept apart from each other, leaving a dry, powdery consistency.
 In the presence of heat or water (like in your mouth), it melts back into oil.
 It’s a neat trick and a great opportunity for culinary deception or novelty.
 You may not realize it, but you’ve encountered this before if you’ve ever seen “modified corn starch” on a list of ingredients.
 It’s used as a bulking agent and also to sequester liquid fat in a dry cake mix, for example.

 Roasted Cauliflower Hummus